Above & Beyond – Contributing to the Community

 - Annual KS3 Art and Design classes for pupils with special educational needs at LHS

-- Hosted the NCA Elliott Lecture for Classics at LHS for approx. 90 participants including LES pupils, parents and NCA members
+- Hosted the NCA Elliott Lecture for Classics at LHS for approx. 90 participants including LSF pupils, parents and NCA members

 - EMACT Sixth Form Classics Conference hosted at LHS.
 Students from around the country attend the one-day conference which involves around 100 pupils plus staff from 10 schools.
 Free facilities and staffing provided.
 The conference comprises of a day of lectures and seminars linked to AS and A Level specifications